mc2-center/data-models/.github/ISSUE_TEMPLATE/prepare-data-release.md

 ---

-## Checklist
-This checklist covers the post-curation steps that should be performed when releasing a new data model version and syncing content to the Cancer Complexity Knowledge Portal (CCKP).
+The following checklist covers the post-curation steps that should be performed when releasing a new data model version and syncing content to the Cancer Complexity Knowledge Portal (CCKP).

 > [!NOTE]
-> Closing this ticket will create a new release!
-Before closing, ensure
+> **Closing this ticket will create a new release!**
+>
-> that all relevent PRs have been merged into `main` and that each PR has
-> been labeled with either `major`, `minor` or `patch`.
+> Before closing, ensure that all relevent PRs have been merged into `main` and that each PR has been labeled with either `major`, `minor` or `patch`.

 ### Data model
 - [ ] Add updates to a new branch in the data-models repo